Major: Criminal Justice

 As a student, what was your experience like at SJC?

-What experiences did you appreciate most in the department of your major?
+What experiences did you appreciate most in the Department of Sociology?

-How were the faculty members in your department helpful?
+How were the faculty members in the Department of Sociology helpful to you?

-How did the Core Program integrate with your
+How did the Core Program prepare you for employment?

-What advice would you give to a prospective student?
+What advice would you give to a prospective student looking to major in Criminal Justice at SJC?

 Get a jump start on your career and have your resume ready to go at graduation.